hvoostende/pixel-scoundrel/README.md

 ## License

-This is a personal hobby project.
-Feel free to use it for learning purposes.
+**Code**: Free to use for learning and personal projects.

+**Art Assets**: All pixel art and visual assets are created by us and require proper credit if used.
+Please credit both creators if you use any art from this project.

 ---

-*A learning project by Han van Oostende*
+*A learning project by Han and Vida van Oostende*